cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 ### Why is this useful

+There are a few reasons why the

 1) It pre-allocates a bucket and gives you an interface to fill that bucket *safely*.
+Performing similar work at the same performance level would require writing your own `unsafe` code.
+Luckily, the .NET Core team has written that code for you.
-2) It avoids extra copy-operations of data.
+2) It avoids extra copy-operations of your data.
 In some situations it may also avoid the extra string allocation.
 3) It allows you to focus on the task at hand (building your desired string) rather than managing buffer pools in order to avoid the extra allocations.

 ### Use Cases for String.Create()

 Ultimately, `String.Create()` is at its most useful when you already know the length of your string.
 Within this one restriction

 #### Generating IDs

-Consider this class from the ASP.NET Core repository:
+Consider this class from the ASP.NET Core repository used for generating correlation IDs on each web request.
+The format is 13 characters chosen from the numbers (0-9) and most upper-case letters (A-V).
+The algorithm is brief:
+1) Start your correlation ID at the latest tick count for UTC time.
+2) Increment by one on each ID request.
+3) For each of 13 characters:
+    1) Shift the value by 5 additional bits
+    2) Grab the rightmost 5 bits and choose a character

+Fundamentally, they are incrementing a `long` and converting the individual bytes into characters

 ```csharp {hl_lines=["23-40"]}
 // Copyright (c) .NET Foundation.
 All rights reserved.